maratai/craftery/coding/coding_minimicro_miniscript.md

 Also!

+- [API in Mini Micro](https://dev.to/kartik_patel/api-in-mini-micro-1bhk) by Kartik Patel, using an example Joke API and JSON.
 - [Apple II Text on Mini Micro!](https://dev.to/joestrout/apple-text-on-mini-micro-337) by Joe Strout.
 - [A curated list of available fantasy consoles/computers](https://github.com/paladin-t/fantasy) (Github).
 - [Learn by Code 1.3](https://dev.to/kartik_patel/learn-by-code-13-4jba) by Kartik Patel.